Siteglide/documentation/studio-and-sitebuilder/extending-sitebuilder/creating-sitebuilder-themes.md

 Secondly, fill out the name, type and description.
 For type, select "theme".

 Thirdly, make a note of your "vanity ID".
-We'll refer to this as \<module\_vanity\_id> where it needs to be substituted in the examples.
+We'll refer to this as `&lt;module\_vanity\_id&gt;` where it needs to be substituted in the examples.

 ### Step 2 - Registering the Module with SiteBuilder <a href="#step-2-registering-the-module-with-sitebuilder" id="step-2-registering-the-module-with-sitebuilder"></a>